sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

     optional permission to save card details for future bookings.
 - When requesting payment, a parameter needs to be passed if card details are saved at the same time: `setupPaymentMethodForSaving`.
-In the default template, this is handled in the first step of the _processCheckoutWithPayment_ function.
+In the template, by default, this is handled in the first step of the _processCheckoutWithPayment_ function.
 - `stripe.confirmCardPayment` call, `confirm-payment` transition and the call to send initial message are handled as before